alphagov/govuk-developer-docs/source/manual/stop-overnight-integration-shutdown.html.md

 In the settings scroll down to the Build Triggers:

 ![With periodic build enabled](images/with-periodic-build-copy-to-integration.png)

-> Ensure you make a not of the run times setup for the periodic build as they will be lost once you save the project.

 You need to disable the periodic build: